A C5 spinal cord injury is the second most common level of SCI, making up about 15% of all SCIs.

 For example, spasticity can cause otherwise paralyzed areas of the body to move.
 Although these movements are involuntary, they can help maintain muscle mass, promote circulation, and stimulate the spinal cord.
 Likewise, spasticity in the legs and arms can help individuals get dressed and stand up.

-Being able to feel or move anything below your level of injury means that neural pathways still exist and are generally a good sign of recovery.
+Being able to feel or move your body parts below your level of injury means that neural pathways still exist and are generally a good sign of recovery.

 4. Bladder and Bowel Dysfunction

-Bladder and bowel dysfunction are extremely common in SCI patients because the nerve roots that innervate the bladder and bowel muscles are located at the bottom of the spinal cord.
+Bladder and bowel dysfunction are extremely common in SCI patients because the nerve roots that innervate the bladder and bowel muscles are located at the tail of the spinal cord.

 5. Respiratory Complications

 The C3-C5 peripheral nerves innervate the diaphragm, a muscle that is essential to breathe.
-Generally, C5 spinal cord injury patients will not need the assistance of a ventilator but can still experience weakness due to paralysis of the intercostal muscles.
+Generally, C5 spinal cord injury patients will not need the assistance of a ventilator but may experience weakness in breathing due to paralysis of the intercostal muscles.
 C5 SCI patients who are ventilator-dependent often wean off it by the time they leave the hospital.

 Common respiratory complications experienced by C5 spinal cord injury patients include: